yxqd/luban/core/docs/language-core.rst

 We are only concern with the most essential aspects of user interface
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Visual appeals (eye candys) are not the essential part of UI.
+Visual appeals (eye candies) are not the essential part of UI.